 Condensation water always occurs wherever humidity in the air surpasses a certain limit while the temperature is too low.
 The higher the relative humidity in the air and the lower the temperature, the faster condensation occurs and accumulates.

-Relative humidity can also be influenced by the number of people in the room, since breathing air also contains vapours as well.
+Relative humidity can also be influenced by the number of people in the room since breathing air also contains vapors as well.
 In the outdoors humidity is usually lower than in a room.

-In past years a certain degree of circulation also occured through walls and not properly sealed buildings shells.
-As a result people used to heat their rooms quite a bit and needed to use humidifiers to maintain a somewhat comoftable room climate.
+In past years a certain degree of circulation also occurred through walls and not properly sealed buildings shells.
+As a result, people used to heat their rooms quite a bit and needed to use humidifiers to maintain a somewhat comfortable room climate.
 Nowadays building shells and window and door constructions are better insulated.
-The more insulation was used during the erection of a building, the more important regular airing of rooms and proper circulation become.
+The more insulation was used during the erection of a building, the more important regular airing of rooms and proper circulation becomes.

 During summer constantly airing rooms is of course always a possibility.

 When it comes to the temperature in a room, preferences vary.
 Generally speaking, it should never be necessary to heat a room beyond 23°C just to avoid condensation.

 Even with newer buildings condensation is often a problem.
 Modern architecture usually includes large window fronts and glass glasscorners, but insufficient heating sources.